austin-hoover/blog_old/_posts/2021-05-27-painting_a_particle_beam.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>A major research project at the SNS is to demonstrate laser-assisted charge exchange (LACE), in which a laser is used to strip the electrons intead of a foil.
-This would overcome the scattering losses from foils as well as their finite lifetimes, and is a very promising direction as machines continue to increase in power {%cite Cousineau2017%}.</p>
+<p>A major research project at the SNS is to demonstrate laser-assisted charge exchange (LACE), in which a laser is used to excite the ions and a dipole magnet is used to strip the magnets intead of a foil.
+This would overcome the scattering losses from foils as well as their finite lifetimes; it is a very promising approach as machines continue to increase in power {%cite Cousineau2017%}.</p>

 </div>
 </div>